Former Spokane Children's Theatre worker sentenced for felony communication with minor

 Dec.
 30—A judge last week sentenced a 25-year-old former Spokane Children's Theatre employee to 16 months behind bars for a felony charge of communication with a minor for immoral purposes.

 Galen T. Myers was charged with kidnapping and raping a 14-year-old actress in 2019 before pleading guilty Nov.
-1 to the lesser communication charge as part of a plea agreement.
+1 to the lesser communication charge.

-Myers has been in the Spokane County Jail for nearly a year, according to the jail roster.
-He will be given credit for time served.

 According to court records, Myers asked the actress to help him carry items to his car Dec.
 7, 2019, after a show at the theater, 2727 N. Madelia St.